Anathema (band): 2000–2009: A Fine Day to Exit and A Natural Disaster

-In 2000, Martin Powell switched positions with Cradle of Filth's keyboardist Les Smith, who came to be an integral member of Anathema.
+In 2000, Martin Powell switched positions with Cradle of Filth's keyboardist Les Smith, who became an integral member of Anathema.

-Shortly before the release of A Fine Day to Exit, Dave Pybus announced his departure from the band and later joined Cradle of Filth.
-He was replaced by touring bassist George Roberts, and later by Jamie Cavanagh.
+Shortly before the release of A Fine Day to Exit, Dave Pybus announced his departure from the band and joined Cradle of Filth.
+He was replaced with touring bassist George Roberts, and later with Jamie Cavanagh.

 In March 2002, Daniel Cavanagh announced his departure from the band, joining Duncan Patterson's band Antimatter.
 However, later in April 2002 he changed his mind and rejoined Anathema for the release of A Natural Disaster, and started their European tour.
-This accelerated the changes in Anathema's tone, towards the atmospheric and progressive, as exhibited in album tracks "Flying" and "Violence".
+This precipitated Anathema's change towards the atmospheric and progressive, as heard in album tracks "Flying" and "Violence".

-Upon the closing of their label Music for Nations after its purchase by Sony BMG, Anathema found itself without a record label, despite having completed an extensive tour of the UK with popular Finnish rock band HIM in April 2006.
-During their search for a new label, the band adopted a more 'DIY' approach to music release, embracing the internet and releasing songs via their own website, for which fans may donate a monetary sum of their own choice.
-Despite the obvious lack of label-based tour support, the band continued to play dates across Europe, and guitarist Danny Cavanagh also playing the odd low-key acoustic concert.
+When label Music for Nations closed after its purchase by Sony BMG, Anathema did not have a record label, despite completing a tour of the UK with Finnish rock band HIM in April 2006.
+During their search for a new label, the band adopted a DIY approach to music release, embracing the internet and releasing songs on their website, for which fans may donate a monetary sum of their own choice.
+Despite the lack of label-based tour support, the band continued to play dates across Europe, while guitarist Danny Cavanagh played the odd low-key acoustic concert.